KansasCityWomeninTechnology/LearningResources/glossary.md

 **Scaffolding** - Used in reference to a utility program or programs that support the code you write by performing some of the less glamorous underlying functions.

-**Self-Closing (HTML) Tag** - An HTML tag that gets their information from attributes & doesn't require content/children.
+**Self-Closing (HTML) Tag** - An HTML tag that gets its information from attributes & doesn't require content/children.

 **Semantic Code** - Code using the meaning of something as opposed to the visual representation of it. ie: `<section class="about-us">` is _semantic_, `<div>` or `<section class="blue-text">` are _not semantic_.